emipa606/RimCards/README.md

 -------------------

-Let me know if there&apos;s a problem, spelling errors, or if you would like to see more **RimCards** !
+Let me know if there's a problem, spelling errors, or if you would like to see more **RimCards** !
-I&apos;ll regularly check.
+I'll regularly check.

 **Hope you enjoy it.
 Stokovski.**